Contains the active ingredient moxifloxacin (as hydrochloride monohydrate)

 fits (seizures, convulsions)

-changes in vision (specialist consult needed)
+visual disturbances or changes in vision (specialist consult needed)

 pain, burning, tingling, numbness or weakness that starts or worsens on this medicine